ranja-sarkar/Time_series/README.md

 And there's also [Bayesian forecasting](https://github.com/ChadFulton/scipy2022-bayesian-time-series) using statsmodels.

-Ome may as well resort to [skforecast](https://skforecast.org/latest/user_guides/probabilistic-forecasting-conformal-prediction) for probabilistic forecasting.
-It utilizes conformal prediction which provides 𝗱𝗶𝘀𝘁𝗿𝗶𝗯𝘂𝘁𝗶𝗼𝗻-𝗳𝗿𝗲𝗲 𝗺𝗮𝗿𝗴𝗶𝗻𝗮𝗹 𝗰𝗼𝘃𝗲𝗿𝗮𝗴𝗲 𝗴𝘂𝗮𝗿𝗮𝗻𝘁𝗲𝗲𝘀.
+One may as well resort to [skforecast](https://skforecast.org/latest/user_guides/probabilistic-forecasting-conformal-prediction) for probabilistic forecasting.
+It utilizes conformal prediction which provides distribution-free marginal coverage guarantees.
 Otherwise, traditional prediction intervals rely on Gaussian assumptions or expensive sampling.

 # Foundation model for forecasting